https://github.com/devops-infra/velez

 | `GITHUB_TOKEN` | GitHub token for accessing the GitHub API. | GitHub | `N/A` |

-For the convenience, these variables can be set in a `.env` file in the project directory and use the `direnv` (
+For the convenience, these variables can be set in a `.envrc` or similar file in the project directory and use with the `direnv` (

-mentioned above) to load them automatically for every project separately.
+mentioned above; or other similar software) to load them automatically for every project separately and use inheritance for the convenience.

-Veles will read Terragrunt configuration and expand any dynamic config available statically.
+Velez will read Terragrunt configuration to expand any dynamic load available config remotely.

 For example for each selected Terragrunt module backed configuration will be read to determine exact values of the S3